 Soundproof window treatments from EZ Soundproof are also moveable and easy to clean.
 You can also remove the soundproof windows in order to clean the existing windows.

-The price can vary based on size.
-A 3-foot-by-5-foot noise-reducing window can cost $300 to $500, depending on the number ordered and various features.
+The price can vary based on size, the number ordered and various features.

 EZ SoundProof Window Treatments helps cut costs by offering windows that can be ordered installed by the purchaser.

 “Home or business owners can save hundreds of dollars by ordering from us,” noted Mann.
 “If you’re soundproofing an entire home or office, that really adds up.”